Corn field in Iowa under a blue sky

 Only the CPI with opt-in reporting requires annual assessments.
 If you choose the HSAP option, your public school can require assessments as well.
 Assessments can involve:

 Assessments must be completed by May 31st and submitted no later than August 1st.
 If you go the standardized testing route, testing areas will depend on your student’s grade.
-Students up to grade 5 will be tested on reading, language arts, and math.
-Students in grades 6 and up will be tested on those subjects, as well as science and social studies.
+Students up to grade 5 test on reading, language arts, and math.
+Students in grades 6 test on those subjects, as well as science and social studies.

 Record Keeping